-- A) Before performing any tests, disable display dimming, display Sleep Mode, Computer Sleep Mode, and automatic brightness control (ABC) in the Computer settings.
-Document all settings that were changed from the default configuration. - If ABC cannot be disabled, position a light source such that at least 300 lux directly enters the ABC sensor. - B) Display the three vertical bar video signal as defined in section 3.2.1.3 of IEC 60107-1, "Methods of measurement on receivers for television broadcast transmissions Part 1: General conditions Measurements at radio and video frequencies" Edition 3.0, 1997 (IEC 60107-1 Ed.
-3.0, 1997). - C) Allow 30 minutes for display warm-up.
+A) Before performing any tests, disable display dimming, display Sleep Mode, Computer Sleep Mode, and automatic brightness control (ABC) in the Computer settings.
+Document all settings that were changed from the default configuration.

-- D) With the LMD, measure the luminance in the center of the display. - E) Calibrate the UUT display brightness to the closest brightness setting that is at least 90 cd/m2 for Notebook Computers and at least 150 cd/m2 for Integrated Desktop Computers.
-If the UUT's brightest setting cannot achieve the specified brightness, then set the UUT display to the brightest setting. - F) The display shall be configured with the ENERGY STAR test image, which can be found here1.
-It may be set as the "desktop background" (wallpaper) or shown via an image display application.
-The image shall be scaled to completely fill the display area. - G) For all testing specified in Section 6, the UUT shall not be rebooted or restarted until after the power measurements for Long Idle Mode and Short Idle Mode tests are taken.
+- 1) If ABC cannot be disabled, position a light source such that at least 300 lux directly enters the ABC sensor. - B) Display the three vertical bar video signal as defined in section 3.2.1.3 of IEC 60107-1, "Methods of measurement on receivers for television broadcast transmissions Part 1: General conditions Measurements at radio and video frequencies" Edition 3.0, 1997 (IEC 60107-1 Ed.
+3.0, 1997).
+The three bar image shall be configured using the default image display application. - C) Devices with a cold cathode fluorescent lamp (CCFL) backlight shall warm-up for at least 30 minutes.
+All other displays shall warm-up for at least 5 minutes. - D) With the LMD, measure the luminance in the center of the display. - E) Calibrate the UUT display brightness to the closest brightness setting that is at least 90 cd/m for Notebook Computers, at least 150 cd/m for Integrated Desktop Computers, Portable All-In-One Computers and Slates/Tablets.
+If the UUT's brightest setting cannot achieve the specified brightness, then set the UUT display to the brightest setting. - F) the display shall be configured with the ENERGY STAR test image, which can be found here.
+For Desktops, Integrated Desktops, Notebook Computers and Portable All-In-One Computers it may be set as the "desktop background" (wallpaper) or shown via an image display application.
+The image shall be scaled to completely fill the display area.
+For Slates/Tablets, the display shall be configured with the default image display application. - G) For all testing specified in Section 6, the UUT shall not be rebooted or restarted until after the power measurements for Long Idle Mode and Short Idle Mode tests are taken. - H) Slate/Tablet and Portable All-In-One Computers shall be tested with a docking station only if it is shipped with the product and is the only way to power the device mains.